 An important aspect of this project is the unit tests.
 This is a surprising API and it should be no surprise that it will keep on surprising.
 When the uneasy truce between developing the API connector and the undocumented aspects shift, the unit tests will pinpoint accurately how to proceed.

 Finally, it isn’t specified what will be done with the data.
 The ETL/ELT can be done in any other language given the databases, so as a standalone application Java is just fine to constantly consume data from a service.

 API servers randomly change, servers go down for hours at a time at different times of day, and unexpected server errors arise frequently, but the client daemon doesn’t crash.
 Hooray.
-Garbage collection is tuned and performed via code, and the Linux OOM-killer is not allowed to sacrifice our daemon.
+Garbage collection is tuned and performed manually via code, and the Linux OOM-killer is not allowed to sacrifice the daemon.
 HDDs are used over SSDs because SSDs wear out much faster on continuous writes.